agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

-Going top to bottom, we define a type wrapping around a String, a simple Message.
-Using `#[rtype(result = "()")]` we define the return type of the message in its result to an empty value.
+Going top to bottom, we define Message, to have a struct wrapping around a String.
+This is the basics of a message coming over the websocket.
+They need to have the return type defined, so we do this using an attribute. `#[rtype(result = "()")]`.
+For this and all our types, we're just returning an empty value.

-With `MessageToClient` the idea is to have a message type of somekind.
+With `MessageToClient` we declare the type of message via a string key.
 So in our case we will just pass "newquestion", as we will be sending the new question data.
 The data field is one of Value from serde_json.
 So any type that can be converted into a Value type.
 From there we setup a basic constructor.

 Finally we setup the struct for our WebSocket Server.
 This will store the current sessions using a String as a key, which we will generate UUIDs for.
 The value being the `Recipient` that sent the original `Message`.
 So when a user connects we receive the `Recipient<Message>` from the HTTP request, and store it in the Server.